People

 Undergraduate

-Kailey is a junior who joined the lab as part of the FA23 cohort.
+Kailey is a senior who joined the lab as part of the FA23 cohort.
 She is working on constructing growth curves in fossil Mercenaria to qualitatively reconstruct climate and living conditions through time in Plio-Pleistocene Florida.
+She is writing up a senior thesis on the morphometrics (shape) of different populations of fossil Mercenaria.

 Outside of the lab, Kailey likes to play basketball and volleyball, read, go on hikes and spend time with her friends.